avast/cactus/README.md

 See [unit tests](macros/src/test/scala/com/avast/cactus/CactusMacrosTest.scala) for more examples.

 Collections (`java.util.List<T>`) are converted to `scala.collection.immutable.Seq[T]` -
-concretely to `scala.collection.immutable.List[T]`.
+concretely to `scala.collection.immutable.Vector[T]`.
+Another option is to use `scala.collection.immutable.List[T]` - you have to specify one of these.
 Default Scala `Seq[T]` is mutable and cannot be used in the target case class.
 This is intentional design of the converter since both GPB and case classes are meant to be immutable.

 ## Case class to GPB